Appdynamics/solr-monitoring-extension/README.md

      metricPrefix: "Server|Component:438|Custom Metrics|Solr"
      ```
   2. Configure the Solr instances by specifying the name(required), host(required), port(required) and collectionName(required) of the Solr instance, and rest of the fields (only if authentication enabled),
      encryptedPassword(only if password encryption required).
+Make sure to check if you have an application name that is other than the default "solr".
+If that is so, please update that name for the "applicationName" field.
 You can configure multiple instances as follows to report metrics
      For example,

      ```